skydread1/portfolio/src/loicb/server/content/blog/fun-map.md

 ;=> 7/2
 ```

-We recognized the same dependency injections process highlighted in the Component section.
+We recognize the same dependency injections process highlighted in the Component section.

 Furthermore, fun-map provides a convenient wrapper `fnk` macro to destructure directly the keys we want to focus on: